Additional Focus Areas

 Legacy Grants

-SRCC – The largest children’s pediatric hospital in India
+SRCC – The largest Superspeciality children’s pediatric hospital in India

-Over 100 donors came together to do this.
-Anchored collaborative philanthropic effort to realise long standing aspirational opportunity, for super-speciality paediatric care for all strata, run by a leading player, Narayan Hridalaya and Dr Devi Shetty. which aligned with our dream of having a children’s hospital that fulfilled a huge societal need.
+Anchored collaborative philanthropic effort to realise long standing aspirational opportunity, for super-speciality paediatric care for all strata, run by a leading player, Narayan Hridalaya and Dr Devi Shetty, which aligned with our dream of having a children’s hospital that fulfilled a huge societal need.
+15 donors came together to make this happen.

 Ashoka University, India’s premier liberal arts college